jupyterlite/jupyterlite/docs/migration.md

 This guide provides an overview of major (potentially breaking) changes and the steps to follow to update JupyterLite from one version to another.

+## `v0.7.0` to `v0.8.0`

+### Build System

+JupyterLite 0.8.0 switches from [webpack](https://webpack.js.org/) to
+[rspack](https://rspack.dev/) for bundling.
+This change follows the upstream JupyterLab migration to rspack, which provides significantly faster build times while maintaining full compatibility with webpack configurations and plugins.

+This change should be transparent for most users.
+However, if you have custom build configurations that extend or modify the JupyterLite webpack configuration, you may need to update your setup to use rspack instead.

 ## `v0.6.0` to `v0.7.0`

 ```{warning}